Pennsylvania fishing licenses could cost more next season - NewsBreak

 If given final approval at a future meeting, this would be the first fishing license price increase since 2005.

 “These modest fee adjustments would ensure that important infrastructure, services, and programs for anglers and boaters can continue and improve into the future while keeping prices reasonable,” said Richard Kauffman, PFBC President and District 8 Commissioner.
-“While the price of a fishing license has remained the same for the past 17 years, operational expenses have continued to go up and it is time to bring our fees in line with our business needs.”Youngstown man accused of firing shots over ‘marital problems’
+“While the price of a fishing license has remained the same for the past 17 years, operational expenses have continued to go up and it is time to bring our fees in line with our business needs.”Pennsylvania hunting, trapping licenses go on sale this month

 In accordance with Act 56 of 2020 , which provided the PFBC with the authorization to set fees, the proposed fee adjustments must be given preliminary approval by the Board, be presented during a public hearing, and given final approval by the Board.
 Also, in accordance with Act 56, after final Board approval, the fee adjustments will be shared with the Pennsylvania House and Senate Game and Fisheries Committees for their review.